Kryeit/Missions/README.md

 <details>
 <summary>Spoilers</summary>

-Select the currency in `missions\currency.json`, it will be 64 -> 1 in the same order the list is in, by default.
-You can change it by going to `missions\config.json` and changing the value of "exchange-rate".
+Select the currency in `config\missions\currency.json`, it will be 64 -> 1 in the same order the list is in, by default.
+You can change it by going to `config\missions\config.json` and changing the value of "exchange-rate".
 This **only** affects the exchange rate of the Exchange ATM Block, which is the only way of exchanging coins this mod gives.

 <details>
 <summary>missions.json -> How to configure the missions? </summary>
-This file can be found in your server files, inside a "missions" folder.
+This file can be found in `config\missions\missions.json`.
 An example mission configuration:

 ```json